paulbrianross/cyclistic/README.md

 ##### 2.1-2.2 Where is your data located?
 How is the data organized?

 Data was downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
-Data is organized into monthly CSV files.
-We have been asked to analyze the last 12 months.
+Data is organized into monthly CSV files, and we will analyze the last 12 months.

 ##### 2.3 Are there issues with bias or credibility in this data?
 Does your data ROCC?

-* Reliable - data includes all rides over the last year (not just a sample) and so it's 100% representative of the population of Cyclistic riders over that period.
+* Reliable - data includes all rides over the last 12 months (not just a sample) and so it's 100% representative of the population of Cyclistic riders over that period.
 * Original - we are using an original data source.
 * Current - this dataset is updated monthly.
 It was last updated Jul 16, 2021.
 * Comprehensive - there's no personal identity info, so we can't identify individual riders or how many rides each has made.
-Nevertheless, we have plenty of useful data (see 2.6 below!)
+Nevertheless, we have plenty of useful data (see 2.6 below).

 ##### 2.4 How are you addressing licensing, privacy, and security?